Helping-Hand-LLC/staft/README.md

     - worker does not have manager level access
     - manager is not creator of this event and has not set override header
     - worker is not participant of this event
+    - database connection errors
+    - worker already assigned to this event

 - `DELETE /organizations/:org_id/events/:event_id`